Animal Cell Technology Unit

 Animal Cell Technology (ACT) is an area of research critical for the development of biopharmaceutical products and novel therapies.
 It combines knowledge and competences from scientists and engineers, covering the entire animal cell production process from the initial genetic studies and cell line development through the stages of process development and validation (production, purification, stability, and storage), regulatory issues, and of the development of in vitro models for screening and pre-clinical testing of efficacy and safety.

-The ACT Unit is presently composed of three laboratories each one specialized in a different field of research: the Cell Bioprocesses Laboratory, headed by Paula Alves, the Engineering Cellular Applications Laboratory, headed by Manuel Carrondo and the Cell Line Development and Molecular Biotechnology Laboratory, headed by Ana Sofia Coroadinha.
+The ACT Unit is presently composed of five laboratories each one specialized in a different field of research:

-The unit is involved in several national and international projects under the 6th and 7th Framework European Commission Programs and is a member of CLINIGENE, an international Network of Excellence in Gene and Cell therapy.
-The group has also research projects with Pharmaceutical Industry and Biotech SMEs.
+The unit has been involved in several national and international projects under the 6th, 7th and H2020 Framework European Commission Programs and is a member of CLINIGENE, an international Network of Excellence in Gene and Cell therapy.
+The group has also research projects with several Pharmaceutical Multinational Companies and Biotech SMEs.

 An infrastructure of